 She can be contacted on 01904 411341 or email firstname.lastname@example.org

 How does Archbishop Holgate’s School organise support for students with SEND?

-Miss McDermott (Deputy Head), Mrs McMurdo (Assistant Head) and Miss Nicol (SENDCo) work closely together to identify students with SEND and co-ordinate all provision and support for these students within the school.
+Miss McDermott (Deputy Head) and Mrs Nicol (SENDCo) work closely together to identify students with SEND and co-ordinate all provision and support for these students within the school.

 What support is available?

 Support needs and provision will be decided upon in consultation with the SENDCo, parents/carers and students.
 All support will be tailored to meet the needs of students based on the school’s mission statement of values, care and achievement; Christian values, care for the individual and maximum achievement for each student.

 ‘High quality teaching that is differentiated and personalised will meet the needs of the majority of children and young people.’
 (SEND Code of Practice 2014: 1.24)

 Some students may require additional support and this will be provided by experienced SEND specialists such as SENDCo, School Assistants, Pastoral Support Workers, Safeguarding and Attendance Officers, Heads of Year (HoY) or through external agencies or the Local Authority.

 How will I be informed about my child’s progress?